Near-One/near-plugins/README.md

 }
 ```

 To upgrade the contract first call `up_stage_code` passing the binary as first argument serialized as borsh.
 Then call `up_deploy_code`.
+Both functions must be called by the owner of the contract.

-This functions must be called from the owner.
+[This contract](/near-plugins/tests/contracts/upgradable/src/lib.rs) provides an example of using `Upgradable`.
+It is compiled, deployed on chain and interacted with in [integration tests](/near-plugins/tests/upgradable.rs).

-Documentation of all methods provided by the derived implementation of `Upgradable` is available in the [definition of the trait](/near-plugins/src/upgradable.rs).
-More examples and guidelines for interacting with an `Upgradable` contract can be found [here](/examples/upgradable-examples/README.md).
+Documentation of all methods provided by `Upgradable` is available in the [definition of the trait](/near-plugins/src/upgradable.rs).

 ### [AccessControllable](/near-plugins/src/access_controllable.rs)